pipefie/doom_agent/README.md

 - Health shaping: `--health-penalty` (default 0.05) nudges the agent away from reckless damage intake.
 - Death shaping: `--death-penalty` (default 5.0) lightly penalizes premature deaths so that the terminal reward still dominates.
 - These signals counter the “suicide quickly” behavior by valuing survival and forward progress while keeping the end-of-corridor reward the primary objective.
+- Experimental shaping adjustments (Deadly Corridor):
+  - High progress_scale (0.02) + moderate kill reward (15) led to a rushing, enemy-ignoring policy.
+  - Raising kill reward (25) and lowering progress (0.005) reduced rushing but still produced short, brittle episodes.
+  - Pushing further toward combat/survival (kill 30–50, death 25–50) while zeroing progress and easing ammo penalty increases the incentive to clear threats.
+- Increasing entropy (e.g., 0.02–0.05) and lowering frame_skip (e.g., 2) are used to break deterministic “rush one flank” habits and improve control.
+- Always match eval shaping to training; evaluating with default shaping can give misleading returns and behavior.
+- Added living_penalty + kill_grace_steps: a small per-step penalty when no kill has occurred recently, reset on each kill, to discourage “run forward without clearing threats.”
+Use carefully; if too high it can reintroduce rushing.
+- Added forward_penalty gated on kill_grace_steps: if `steps_since_kill > kill_grace_steps` and POSITION_X increases, subtract `forward_penalty * delta_x` to discourage advancing while ignoring enemies.
+  - Despite these tweaks, multiple runs on skill 5 still converge to deterministic rushing (short episodes, minimal kills).
+Next mitigations: lower `doom_skill` temporarily to teach clearing both sides, run with high entropy (e.g., 0.1–0.15) and frame_skip=1, then fine-tune back at full difficulty with the same survival-heavy shaping.
+Consider simplifying the action set or using a short high-entropy schedule for Deadly to avoid early collapse.

 ## Curriculum Learning Strategy
 - Choose scenarios by name (`--scenario-name basic|defend_the_center|deadly_corridor`) or by config path (`--scenario-cfg ...`).